-Andrew Ward – Grade 1
+Andrew Ward – Grade 3

-Autumn Rose Deason – Grade 2
+Autumn Rose Deason – Grade 4

-Kathleen Austin – Grade 3
+Kathleen Austin – Grade 5

 Originally from Virginia, Kathleen Austin moved to Sebastopol in 2015 to join the local public Waldorf community.
 Kathleen is passionate about integrating the artistic, hands-on experience of a Waldorf education with public academic standards.
 A former choral director, Kathleen taught middle school choir at SunRidge School and also at Sebastopol Independent Charter.
 Ms. Austin holds a bachelor’s degree in music education from Westminster Choir College, a multiple subject teaching credential from Cal State and is currently finishing her masters degree in Waldorf education at Antioch University.

-Lisa Hale – Grade 5
+Jehanne Hale – Grade 6

-Shari Thierry – Grade 6
+Shari Thierry – Grade 8

 Shari joined the staff in the fall of 2012 to assist us both in the classroom and in the resource room at the main campus.
 A former handwork and class teacher at Highland Hall Waldorf School in Northridge, CA, Shari is Waldorf trained and has a great deal of experience in a variety of classroom settings.
 Ms. Thierry has a BA from Cal State Northridge in history and brings an incredible organizational sense from her background managing small businesses.

-Lauren Ohlsen – Handwork Grades 1-5
+Lauren Ohlsen – Handwork Grades 1-5 and 8

 Lauren Gold Ohlsen has been a teacher and an artist for as long as she can remember.
 She loves sharing her passion for handwork with children and how it creates balance between the head, heart, and hands which has endless benefits.
 Over the last 20+ years Lauren worked as an art teacher, an environmental educator, and taught Kindergarten-3rd grade as a classroom teacher in Sebastopol.
 She is also the co-creator/director of Solstice Yoga and Nature Camp which she started in Sebastopol in 2004.
 Lauren holds a BFA degree from the University of Arizona with an emphasis on fiber arts, painting and child development.
 She earned her California Multiple Subject CLAD Credential in 2005.
 Lauren and her husband own Permaculture Artisans and The Permaculture Skills Center.
 She lives with her husband and two children on their abundant permaculture homestead.
 Lauren loves to spend time with her family playing in their garden, walking on the beach, or just simply enjoying her handwork.

-Kristen McLaughlin – Handwork Grades 6-7
+Kristen McLaughlin – Handwork Grades 6, 7

 Kristen McLaughlin began working at the Sebastopol Charter School in 1997 as an assistant teacher in the kindergarten then moved on to teaching handwork grades 1-8.
 Prior to arriving at Sebastopol Charter she was a Waldorf preschool teacher.
 Kristen completed her Waldorf teacher training at the Center for Education Renewal.
 Her prior schooling was at Dominican College in San Rafael, studying nutrition and sports medicine, at Yale studying economics, and at Sarah Lawrence studying child psychology.
 Kristen loves to garden, bake, learn new fiber arts skills, hike, and go camping.
 Kristen has a life long love of learning and hopes that she passes this passion on to her students.